 Sort the Temporary Infoset

-The temporary infoset is transformed into the infoset conforming to the original unordered group.
-All members of the temporary infoset having the same name and namespace as the first child of the unordered group are placed first, in the order in which they were parsed.
-This algorithm repeats for the second child of the unordered group and so on until all members of the temporary infoset have been sorted into the schema declaration order of the original unordered group.
+The temporary infoset is transformed into the infoset conforming to the original unordered sequence.
+All members of the temporary infoset having the same name and namespace as the first child of the unordered sequence are placed first, in the order in which they were parsed.
+This algorithm repeats for the second child of the unordered sequence and so on until all members of the temporary infoset have been sorted into the schema declaration order of the original unordered sequence.

 For the example above, the temporary infoset is transformed into the infoset corresponding to: